Borsdata-Sweden/API-Google-Sheets-Add-On/README.md

 ## API Key
-API Key is only available to 12/24 month PRO members.
 If you dont have an API KEY you need to Apply for it on Börsdata MyPage.
 [Go to Api Info](https://borsdata.se/en/info/api/api_page)